skypjack/uvw/README.md

 ## Meson

 You can use `uvw` with [meson](https://mesonbuild.com/) by simply adding it to your `subprojects` directory in your project.
-Currently, `uvw` is not available with `meson wrap`, but this will change with the release of `uvw` 3.4.x.

 To compile `uvw` from source without using it as a subproject, in the `uvw` source directory, run: